Do you enjoy a well-cooked hot dog at a barbeque? Well, then you’re going to love this smoked bologna recipe! It’s better than you could ever imagine.

 - Remove bologna from the smoker and serve immediately.

-- Award-winning barbecue sauce that has a sweet mouthwatering blend
+- Award-winning barbecue sauce that is a sweet mouthwatering blend for any protein